Macintosh statistical software

 Copying and pasting output is cleverly done, — more cleverly done than in the last version of SPSS I used.
 Right-click on a section of output, and if you paste it into Word, it will be perfectly formatted, as a table; paste into BBEdit, and it will be plain-text, formatted with spaces.
 Plots can also be copied and pasted, but seem to be limited to screen resolution

-Jamovi is fairly fast, but doesn’t fully use the Mac interface (for example, its menus are kept within its own window instead of at the top of the screen; more annoyingly, the open/save dialogue box is very different, though it does show shortcuts for the documents, downloads, desktop, and home folders.)
-You can, however, drag and drop data files onto it — saving time.
+Jamovi is fast, but doesn’t fully use the Mac interface (for example, its menus are kept within its own window instead of at the top of the screen).
+The open/save dialogue box starts out proprietary but clicking Browse brings up the usual Apple setup.
+You can use drag and drop to bring files in.

 Developer Jonathon Love pointed us to the huge Jamovi library, which, in the library’s words, is a public space or ‘app store’ where you can download modules important to your work.”
 He wrote, “Our jamovi library is pretty significant — right at the core of what we do ... creating and empowering the community.”

-The program is almost 700 megabytes in size, due largely to the integrated software — R, Electron, Mantle, Python, and ReactiveCoca.
-We haven’t yet run it with our large sample dataset to compare results with other software, but since it’s based on R, it should be accurate and in line with other packages.
+The program is almost 800 megabytes in size, due largely to the integrated software — R, Electron, Mantle, Python, and ReactiveCoca.
+It brings accurate results very quickly and in a very readable way.

 Jamovi home page (downloads) • Other free Mac statistics packagesPASTJASP